 Teaching Open Syllables

 It’s very important that you get students into the habit of marking vowels and consonants when learning about syllables.
-This really helps them see the syllable patterns, especially when you get into multisyllable words.
+This really helps them see the syllable patterns, especially when you get into multisyllablic words.

 To mark an open vowel, I have my students use the macron, the dash right above the vowel (pictured below).
 This is what you will see in the dictionary so it helps them to learn this symbol.
 This way when they look up words they don’t know, they can understand how to pronounce them from the dictionary listing.